MarkyMark1000/AWS_Django_MultiProject/1_SendEmailFromWebsite/README.md

 > "cont-sendemail"

-and under the image, uset the new image that has been sent to lightsail, eg:
+and under the image, set the new image that has been sent to lightsail, eg:

 > ":django-sendemail.sendemail.4"

-Add the following environment variables:
+Lightsail containers may not accept environment variables.
+Depending upon the setup of your docker file, you may want to add the following:

 > DJANGO_DEBUG => False